6 Steps to Creating a Website With an Online Payment System

 • The needs of your prospective customers.

-To the end of bringing value to your users, you need to carry out marketing research.
-Which payment provider is popular in your regions and supported by the banks in the targeted country?
-For example, the Amazon Payments service is gaining momentum in the US right now, with 21% of those who make digital payments utilizing this service.
+To bring value to your users, you need to carry out marketing research.
+Which payment provider is popular in your region and supported by the banks in the targeted country?
+For example, the Amazon Pay service is gaining momentum in the US right now, with 35% of digital shops providing Amazon Pay to their customers.

-Even the lifestyle of your target audience can be a decisive factor in choosing the payment system.
+Even the lifestyle of your target audience, as well as other factors like their age, can be a decisive factor in choosing the payment system.
 Despite the region, your customers can be more comfortable using the classic PayPal or Masterpass – the perfect option in case your customers have to manage many cards simultaneously.

 To understand your users’ needs better, the Discovery Stage should definitely become the main part of the website development process.
 During the Discovery, the team usually: